iroha-one/odoo-doc/content/developer/reference/cmdline.rst

 .. option:: --test-enable

-    runs tests after installing modules
+    runs tests after module installation

-.. option:: --test-tags 'tag_1,tag_2,...,-tag_n'
+.. option:: --test-tags [-][tag][/module][:class][.method]

-    select the tests to run by using tags.
+    Comma-separated list of spec to filter which tests to execute.
+Enable unit tests if set.
+The '-' specifies if we want to include or exclude tests matching this spec.
+The tag will match tags added on a class with a :func:`~odoo.tests.common.tagged` decorator.
+By default tag value is 'standard' and 'at_install' when not given on include mode. '*' will match all tags.

 .. option:: --screenshots